 To prevent product damage and loss, food processors must take special care to ensure that their conveyors are designed and operated properly.

-Aside from the three main challenges discussed above, food processors also face other conveying challenges that may not be unique to the industry, you should know about them.
+Aside from the three main challenges discussed above, food processors also face other conveying challenges.
+Although these may not be unique to the industry, you should know about them.
 Here are some of them:

 Tubular drag conveyors are enclosed systems.
 This means that the materials being conveyed are completely sealed off from the outside environment.
 This is important in the food industry as it helps to prevent contamination and product damage or loss.